puginator/wildfly-site/README.md

 This project is for a local brewery in town.
 I wanted to build the site using React and was on a tight time budget so needed a MVP in just a couple of days.
 I decided to use bootstrap to help quickly put this together.
 I also integrated mail chimp for the email sign up portion.
 I am hoping to add an instagram carousel as well in the near future.

+currently the site is hosted on netlify and will be launched once I get the information from the company (https://objective-curran-4f97e7.netlify.app)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).